-Changing precipitation models has an impact on food security, the production of fighting climate change, making it a fundamental priority to ensure the future of the country.
+Changing precipitation models has an impact on food security, the production of hydropower, and the management of water resources.
+However, South American countries are finally introducing mitigation measures.
+In Brazil, the government headed by Lula da Silva - re-elected President on January 1, 2023 - immediately focused on fighting climate change, making it a fundamental priority to ensure the future of the country.
 The first measures to be implemented address the reintroduction of protected areas in the Amazon rainforest.
 Good news also arrives from Colombia, where, following the 2022 election, Gustavo Pedro's government announced the intention to free the Columbian economy from fossil fuels.